Projects

 We know that partisan affiliations of a news outlet shapes their reporting.
 When an issue is controversial and there are competing viewpoints based on partisanship, how do news outlets affect each others’ reporting?
 If NPR were to say something, would it be because New York Times said the same thing, or was it because Fox News said the opposite thing, and now NPR is compelled to rebut?

 Surprisingly, we find that alt-right news outlets such as Breitbart and Daily Caller were the central agenda setters for this discourse.
 In other words, left-leaning news outlets such as NPR and New York Times were influenced by each way other lesser than they were influenced by right-leaning outlets.
 Essentially, while alt-right outlets may have set the stage for controversies surrounding Mpox being a “gay disease”, left-leaning outlets amplified this controversy by being reactive.
-It is important to note that these intermedia influence patterns seem to be unique to controversial and competitive news frames, since we don’t find similar patterns for agendas with reasonable bipartisan consensus (such as critiques about the CDC’s slow response and vaccine disparities).
+It is important to note that these intermedia influence patterns seem to be unique to controversial and competitive news frames, since we don’t find similar patterns for frames with reasonable bipartisan consensus (such as critiques about the CDC’s slow response and vaccine disparities).

 Order in Chorus: Studying group decision-making in meerkats using move call dynamics